-All it takes is a press of a button to connect compatible WPS devices to the DAP-1520.
-Its easy-to-use Web UI lets you quickly and easily connect the DAP-1520 to an uplink router, configure the extended wireless network, and manage the administrative settings.
+All it takes is a press of a button to connect compatible WPS devices to the DAP-1610.
+Its easy-to-use web interface lets you quickly and easily connect the DAP-1610 to an uplink router, configure the extended wireless network, and manage the administrative settings.
 The setup wizard will even guide you through the setup process, getting your extended wireless network up and running in no time.
+Alternatively, connect an Ethernet cable to your existing network infrastructure to quickly and easily create a wireless network.